 Maryland boasts some of the top healthcare facilities in the nation, and the industry is among the state’s highest employers.
 The quality and quantity of healthcare administration jobs in Maryland make receiving an education here particularly valuable in this growing field.
+Whether you earn a Master of Public Health, a Master of Health Administration (mha), or a Master of Science in Healthcare Management, your future will be bright indeed.

 Salary and Overview